vinnie-wu/machine-learning-linear-regress/README.md

 # Machine Learning: Linear Regressor
-This project is from ELEC 400M, UBC with Dr. XiaoXiao Li, using a linear regressor model to forecast future model.
+This project is done in ELEC 400M at UBC with Dr. XiaoXiao Li.
+A linear regressor model is used to forecast future data.

-For project details, please see 'HW1.pdf'.
+To learn about project details, please see 'HW1.pdf'.
 The project is written with **python**.

 Libraries used:
 - numpy